Los Prisioneros: Ni Por La Razón, Ni Por La Fuerza, Trio Los Dioses and El Caset Pirata

-New experimental album, tensions and Narea's exit
+2003: Original lineup reunion

 In 2003 the band released their first new album since Claudio Narea left the band in 1990.
 It was titled self-titled, Los Prisioneros.
-The reviews for the album were quite mixed, some loved it while others didn't or thought that the band no longer sounded like Los Prisioneros.
+The reviews for the album were quite mixed, some loved it while others did not or thought that the band no longer sounded like Los Prisioneros.
 The album had a whole new sound, but it kept the political lyrics of the band in most of their songs.
 Basically the first half of the album is very centered in the rock genre while the second half moves into more of an electronic and acoustic folk guitar influence.
 They made two videos for the album, one for "San Miguel" and one for "Ultra-Derecha".
 They then began a tour to promote the album in 2003.

 The same year, Los Prisioneros played in the famous music festival of Viña Del Mar in Chile.
 This was a live broadcast show and a very controversial one.
 Jorge González changed or added lyrics expressing his anger towards George W. Bush, about the Iraq and Afghanistan invasions, and other major things happening in Chile.
 By this time, Jorge was becoming very outspoken which caused controversy, and tension began to become quite noticeable between Jorge and Claudio.

 In September, Claudio Narea was dismissed by the band, the remaining members said they talked it out like gentlemen, and decided to keep the reason of his dismissal between the three, and then until the band's final break up in 2006, Los Prisioneros would face on and off controversy from certain newspapers and sometimes even from Claudio.
 During a press conference to announce Claudio's departure, and to announce his replacement, who was called "the guest of honor in the guitar", the press kept bringing the subject of Claudio's departure.
 The Band members became annoyed and told several of the press members that they would not give any details regarding the breakup between Los Prisioneros and Claudio and would refuse talk about it.
 Eventually, Jorge lost his temper and knocked down all the microphones and threw a glass jar of water (which was on the table) to the ground, then he left the conference and so did Miguel and "the guest of honor in the guitar, who was Álvaro Henríquez.
 The latter one left with a big smile on his face and waved goodbye.